Winter Mite Control by Fit Turf is designed to combat winter mites in a safe and effective way all for an affordable price.

 Spotting Winter Mites

 The best time to spot winter mites is in the late fall and winter months.
 During the day, these mites will be extremely active, but still well hidden from view.
 With the help of a magnifying glass, inspect your yard.
 Focus your attention on the base of the blades of grass, near the soil.
-If your yard is infected, you should see tiny specs of black.
-These specs are adult winter mites.
+If your yard is infected, you should see tiny specks of black.
+These specks are adult winter mites.